 Signs and Symptoms of Molly Abuse

 Molly is a nickname for a new form of an old drug.
-Molly is crystal MDMA — the proper chemical name for this drug is 3,4-methylenedioxy-N-methylamphetamine.
+Molly is crystal MDMA—the proper chemical name for this drug is 3,4-methylenedioxy-N-methylamphetamine.
 Most people call it Ecstasy.
 Ecstasy has long been a drug popular at dance clubs, nightclubs, music festivals and parties.

 The drug is favored because it causes an artificial sense of empathy for other people.
 It also makes people enjoy lights and music more, which makes it popular at venues where there is music.
 These symptoms are accompanied by euphoria and energy that enables people to dance long into the night.

 Molly is promoted as a pure crystalline form of MDMA.
 Pills sold as MDMA are often adulterated with other drugs, sometimes containing no MDMA at all.
-This new form is supposed to be a guarantee that the drug taken really is MDMA, but this is no more of a guarantee than any drug dealer's assurances ever were.
+This new form is supposed to be a guarantee that the drug taken really is MDMA, but this is no more of a guarantee than any drug dealer’s assurances ever were.
+There have even been instances where the deadly drug fentanyl has been found mixed with Molly being purchased on the street and at festivals.

 Singers Popularizing the Drug

 In the summer of 2013, singers like Miley Cyrus, Kanye West and Madonna have referred to the drug either in song lyrics or from the stage.
 When two people were suspected of dying after using Molly at a music festival in New York, this drug suddenly hit the spotlight.
-The last day of the music festival was cancelled out of a concern for the drugs being used at this festival.
+The last day of the music festival was canceled out of a concern for the drugs being used at this festival.

 A person using MDMA in any form is at risk for an overheating death.
 MDMA is a powerful stimulant that increases heart rate and body temperature.
 In a nightclub environment, users often have a “chill room” available with plenty of cold water for sale.
 They can cool down before they go back to dancing and thus can prevent this overheating.
 But in an open-air environment in the summertime, a person may not be able to keep his body temperature down.

-A dose of Molly lasts for four to six hours, which may lead some partygoers or festival attendees to re-dose repeatedly.
+A dose of Molly lasts for four to six hours, which may lead some party goers or festival attendees to re-dose repeatedly.

 Signs and Symptoms that a Person has Abused Molly